 “Acting and Science.”
 Cambridge Companion to Theatre and Science.
+Cambridge UP.
 Forthcoming.

 “4E Cognition for Directing: Thornton Wilder’s Our Town and Caryl Churchill’s Light Shining in Buckinghamshire.”
 The Routledge Companion to Theatre, Performance, and Cognitive Science, eds.
 Bruce McConachie and Rick Kemp.
 Routledge, 2018.

 “Notes on Empathy, Cognitive Neuroscience, and Theatre/Education.”
 Special Issue of p-e-r-f-o-r-m-a-n-c-e, Spring 2015.

 “The Multimodal Practitioner.”
 Affective Performance and Cognitive Science, ed.
 Nicola Shaughnessy.
-London: Methuen, 2013.
+Methuen, 2013.